-I arrived back to the fork in the road and this time took the right turn (which would be the left turn as you originally approach it from the trailhead).
+I arrived back at the fork in the road and this time took the right turn (which would be the left turn as you originally approach it from the trailhead).
 The trail was once again very muddy and worn but nothing too crazy or dangerous.
 It flattened out next to the river and I believe a Toucan flew out of a tree.
 It was the same tree where I found this giant butterfly calmly perched upon the trunk.
 Wildflowers and exotic fruits lined the jungle path as the roar of the falls grew louder and louder.

 Finally, completely covered in sweat, I arrived at the Bermejo Waterfall.
 I dropped my bag and jumped straight into the pool to cool off.
 It didn’t take long because the water was freezing cold.
 Perfect.

 I sat atop one of the huge boulders, eating my lunch.
-I watched, smelt and listened as the eco-system did its thing in all directions.
+I watched, smelt, and listened as the eco-system did its thing in all directions.
 Bugs, birds, the mist, leaves falling and rocks crumbling.

-After lunch, I grabbed my camera and waded through the water and scrambled up the rocks to the main pool.
+After lunch, I grabbed my camera and waded through the water, and scrambled up the rocks to the main pool.
 Here I could take in the full Bermejo Waterfall with no obstruction.
 It’s an aggressive waterfall without a place to swim directly below it.
 However, the first pool is deep enough to at least cool off.
 I definitely suggest packing lunch and hanging out in this area for a few hours to appreciate the region and recover from your trek in!

 On the way back if you are muddy and need another break, stop off at the Bermejo River, which is just under the suspension bridge.
 I had a dip in these crystal clear waters before making the short but steep journey back up to the town to conclude another great adventure in Santa Fe, Veraguas.